AlxisHenry/epigrades/README.md

 The puppeteer bot is used to scrap the grades from the intranet.
 You can use it to scrap your grades and then use the web application to see your statistics.

-**Note:** you need to disable 2FA with the Microsoft Authenticator app to use the puppeteer bot.
+**Note:** the bot is supporting SMS 2FA authentication and Microsoft Authenticator application usage.

 You need to install the apt packages with the following command: